Jesse and Festus: SmackDown (2007–2009)

 Jesse and Festus suffered their second loss in the WWE when they were defeated by then-WWE Tag Team Champions John Morrison and the Miz on the November 27 episode of ECW.
 Jesse and Festus were defeated again by Miz and Morrison on the December 7 episode of SmackDown!.
 Jesse and Festus finally defeated The Miz and John Morrison in a non-title match on December 16.

 After a brief hiatus, more vignettes aired, this time featuring Jesse, who explained Festus's condition and spoke of a cure for it.
 The team returned on the February 8, 2008 episode of SmackDown, defeating Deuce 'n Domino.
 Festus appeared to be unchanged, aside from perhaps being more aggressive than ever.
 This success continued as they once again defeated The Miz and John Morrison in another non-title match on the February 29 airing of SmackDown.
 When they received a shot at the titles on the March 21 episode, however, they came up short, and similarly lost out months later at The Great American Bash, when the titles changed hands to Curt Hawkins and Zack Ryder courtesy of a pin on Jesse.

 On the September 12 airing of SmackDown Jesse and Festus made their way to the ring dressed in moving attire complete with a hand truck, large cardboard box and moving supplies.
 After an attack from Kenny Dykstra the duo proceeded to package Dykstra up and roll him away.
 The next week they did the same thing to Ryan Braddock and later the set of Carlito's Cabana.
 The gimmick highlighted SmackDown's move to MyNetworkTV, complete with overalls bearing the parodic company title of "MyMoving Company".
 After the show's move, however, they reverted to their previous gimmick.

 Split (2009–2010)

 The team was separated when Festus was drafted to the Raw brand in the 2009 Supplemental Draft.
-Jesse adopted a new in-ring persona, a white rapper called "Slam Master J".
+Gordy adopted a new in-ring persona, a white rapper called "Slam Master J".
 After months of inactivity, Festus returned to SmackDown as Luke Gallows, and became an enforcer for CM Punk.
 Punk claimed that the Festus gimmick was due to Festus being addicted to pills, but Punk had managed to cure him.
 J and Gallows also took part in the 26-man battle royal at WrestleMania XXVI, which was won by Yoshi Tatsu.

 Ray Gordy was released from his WWE contract on April 22, 2010 along with several other talents.
 Drew Hankinson was also released from his WWE contract six months later with several other superstars, only to eventually return in 2016 with new tag team partner Karl Anderson.